-(1) The ignition point of metal shall be lower than the melting point of metal,
+(1) The ignition point of a metal should be lower than its melting point.

-(2) The melting point of metal oxide shall be lower than that of the metal itself,
+(2) The melting point of a metal oxide should be lower than that of the metal itself.

-(3) A large amount of heat can be released when metals are burned in oxygen,
+(3) A significant amount of heat can be released when metals burn in oxygen.

-(4) The thermal conductivity of metal shall be small.
+(4) The thermal conductivity of a metal should be low.

-Oxygen acetylene flame gas cutting can not be used for red copper, because copper oxide (CuO) generates little heat, and its thermal conductivity is very good (the heat cannot be concentrated near the notch), so it cannot be gas cut.
+The oxygen-acetylene flame gas cutting cannot be used for red copper because copper oxide (CuO) generates little heat, and its thermal conductivity is very high, which means that the heat cannot be concentrated near the notch and, therefore, cannot be gas cut.

 15. What is the main function of gas welding powder?

-The main function of welding powder is slagging.
-It reacts with metal oxides or non-metallic impurities in the molten pool to form slag.
+The primary purpose of welding powder is to create slag, which occurs when the powder interacts with metal oxides or non-metallic impurities in the molten pool.

 16. What are the process measures to prevent weld porosity in manual arc welding?

-(1) Electrodes and fluxes shall be kept dry and dried as required before use;
+(1) Electrodes and fluxes must be kept dry and dried as required before use.

-(2) The surface of welding wire and weldment shall be kept clean without water, oil stain and rust.
+(2) The surface of the welding wire and weldment should be kept clean, free from water, oil stains, and rust.

-(4) Adopt correct welding methods, use alkaline electrode for manual arc welding, short arc welding, reduce the swing range of electrode, slow down the speed of electrode transportation, and control the start and end of short arc;
+(4) Correct welding methods should be adopted, such as using alkaline electrodes for manual arc welding, short arc welding, reducing the swing range of the electrode, slowing down the speed of electrode transportation, and controlling the start and end of short arc.

 17. What are the main measures to prevent white cast iron during cast iron welding?

-(1) Graphitized electrodes are used, that is, cast iron electrodes with a large amount of graphitized elements (such as carbon, silicon, etc.) added to coatings or welding wires, or nickel based and copper based cast iron electrodes;
+(1) Graphitized electrodes are utilized, which are cast iron electrodes with a high proportion of graphitized elements, such as carbon, silicon, etc., added to coatings or welding wires.
+Alternatively, nickel-based and copper-based cast iron electrodes can also be used.

 18. Describe the role of flux in the welding process?

-(1) After melting, the flux floats on the surface of the molten metal to protect the molten pool and prevent the erosion of harmful gases in the air.
+(1) Upon melting, the flux floats on the surface of the molten metal to protect the molten pool from harmful gases in the air and prevent erosion.

-(2) The flux can deoxidize and alloying, and cooperate with the welding wire to obtain the required chemical composition and mechanical properties of the weld metal.
+(2) The flux can deoxidize and alloy, working with the welding wire to achieve the required chemical composition and mechanical properties of the weld metal.

-(4) Slow down the cooling rate of molten metal and reduce defects such as pores and slag inclusion.
+(4) By slowing down the cooling rate of the molten metal, it reduces defects such as pores and slag inclusion.

-(5) Prevent splashing, reduce loss and improve bonding coefficient.
+(5) It prevents splashing, reduces losses, and improves the bonding coefficient.

 19. What should be paid attention to in the use and maintenance of AC arc welding machine?

-(1) It shall be used according to the rated welding current and load duration of the welding machine, and shall not be overloaded.
+(1) The welding machine must be operated according to its rated welding current and load duration, and should not be overloaded.

-(4) Frequently check the wire contact, fuse, grounding, regulating mechanism, etc. and try to make them intact.
+(4) Regularly inspect and ensure the wire contact, fuse, grounding, and regulating mechanism are intact.

-(5) Keep the welding machine clean, dry and ventilated to prevent the invasion of dust and rain.
+(5) Keep the welding machine clean, dry, and well-ventilated to prevent dust and rain from entering.

-(6) Place stably and cut off the power after work.
+(6) Place the welding machine on a stable surface and switch off the power after use.